Source · Select Committees · Human Rights (Joint Committee)

 2nd Report - Accountability for Daesh crimes

 The UK legal framework applicable to international crimes is inconsistent.
-Whilst it is possible to prosecute individuals for torture and grave breaches of the Geneva Conventions committed abroad, it is not possible to prosecute individuals for genocide, crimes against humanity, or other war crimes committed abroad, unless the individuals are …
+Whilst it is possible to prosecute individuals for torture and grave breaches of the Geneva Conventions committed abroad, it is not possible to prosecute individuals for genocide, crimes against humanity, …

 Government Response Summary